Note: This is a new comment submission format, so comment even if you have previously.

 As a reptile hobbyist, I am overwhelmingly troubled over the impact that listing certain species of snakes and other species commonly held in the reptile trade in the United States will have on my pets, as well as the livelihoods and small businesses of others in the reptile segment of the pet industry.
 The United States Association of Reptile Keepers (USARK) and others have conducted extensive research and due diligence.
 They have provided economic impact data and sound science to USFWS to refute many of the findings and concerns raised in the initial proposals.
 These concerns included the possible violation of NEPA requirements.

 Specifically, USFWS ignored important scientific findings that contradicted its pre-determined outcome.
 State fish and wildlife agencies, research institutions, conservationists, zoos, public educators and even other federal government scientists raised important conservation concerns.
 Although such concerns are at the heart of NEPA, these were unlawfully ignored.
+The Association of Zoos and Aquariums (AZA), Pet Industry Joint Advisory Council (PIJAC) and many other reputable organizations oppose this categorical exclusion.

 I, therefore, object to the Service’s last minute effort to remove the NEPA protections that are afforded to citizens under the law to prevent the implementation of an onerous rule that will impact the freedom of Americans to enjoy reptiles as pets and own reptile-related businesses while failing to address the potential negative environmental impacts of the rule.